Cameron Howe, The Mordialloc Chronicle

 Recommendations by Parks Victoria were submitted to Maritime Safety Victoria (MSV) in July, however ahead of the busy summer period these recommendations have still not been accepted by the authority.

-Sources have confirmed that in till the changes are accepted, funding cannot be made available for the relocation of navigational markers and installation of adequate signage.
+Sources have confirmed that until the changes are accepted, funding cannot be made available for the relocation of navigational markers and installation of adequate signage.
 When contacted MSV pointed the finger at Parks Victoria and would not comment on the timeline for the implementation of the proposed changes.

 According to Director of MSV, Peter Corcoran, funding and timelines are matters for Parks Victoria to manage.